Fred Perry polo shirt

 James Bond (Sean Connery) wears a navy Fred Perry shirt with white embroidered Fred Perry laurel logo in the movie Thunderball (1965).
 Bond wears the shirt together with white Jantzen shorts.

-There are many varations of the original shirt, for example with white lines on the collar, lines or dot-patterns on the shirt or different color logos, but the original, plain navy Fred Perry polo with white Laurel Wreath logo can still be purchased in the UK (online) store for £70.00.
+There are many varations of the original shirt, for example with white lines on the collar, lines or dot-patterns on the shirt or different color logos, but the original, plain navy Fred Perry polo with white Laurel Wreath logo can still be purchased in the online Fred Perry store.
 The shirt is called Original Fred Perry Shirt, style no. M3, Navy (colour code 795).
 The USA store also has a similar shirt available, but there it is called Slim Fit Plain Shirt (style no. M6000, Navy color code 608), and costs $85 or can be found on Amazon.com for $60-$70.
 The M6000 model is "Made in China", compared to the "Made in England" M3 model.

 About Fred Perry